 \section{Dataset and Evaluation Setup}

-To examine intersectionality in SpeechLLMs, we selected eight interaction scenarios from [\textbf{\texttt{reference omitted for anonymity}}] that span common conversational AI use cases.
+To examine intersectionality in SpeechLLMs, we selected eight interaction scenarios from our previous work~\cite{bokkahalli2026seeing}, that span common conversational AI use cases.
 The dataset uses six accent categories from the EdAcc dataset~\cite{sanabria23edacc}: Chinese, Eastern European, Indian English, Latin American, Mainstream US English, and Southern British English.
 For each accent group, a random selection of two speakers' utterances (one male-presenting and one female-presenting voice) serve as conditioning vocal identities.
 Then, using these reference utterances as input to the voice-cloning text-to-speech system MegaTTS3~\cite{jiang2025megatts}, the 40 prompt questions are synthesized across all vocal and gender identities.
-We also augment this by including another 40 prompts with hesitations.
+We also augment this by including 40 prompts with hesitations.
 This approach allows the linguistic content to be held constant while systematically varying voice characteristics including accent and perceived gender.

 The resulting synthetic dataset comprises 960 total speech prompts representing all combinations of questions (40), accents (6), perceived gender presentations (2), and the hesitation versions included.
 Each synthetic utterance was then used as input to three SpeechLLMs: \href{https://huggingface.co/LiquidAI/LFM2-Audio-1.5B}{\texttt{LFMAudio2-1.5B}}~\cite{amini2025lfm2}, \href{https://huggingface.co/nvidia/omnivinci}{\texttt{OmniVinci}}~\cite{ye2025omnivinci}, and \href{https://huggingface.co/Qwen/Qwen3-Omni-30B-A3B-Instruct}{\texttt{Qwen3-Omni-30B-A3B-Instruct}}~\cite{xu2025qwen3} to generate AI responses to the input prompts.